Rich the Kid: 2022–present: Return of Rich Forever and Life's A Gamble

 In mid-2023, he began work on Rich Forever 5, announcing that he, Famous Dex, and Jay Critch have reunited.
 This was followed by the release of his collaborative single with both rappers, "Big Dawg" in December 2023.
 The trio then released "Rich & Reckless" in January 2024, while Rich announced the title for his fourth studio album to be Life's A Gamble.
 On February 10, 2024, Rich the Kid guest performed alongside Playboi Carti on the single "Carnival" by Kanye West and Ty Dolla Sign, from their collaborative album Vultures 1.
 It peaked atop the Billboard Hot 100, becoming his first song to do so.
 Capitalizing on its success, on June 22 of that year, he released "Gimme a Second 2", a collaborative single with West featuring Ty Dolla Sign and Peso Pluma.
 It was released by the record label gamma. and is serving as the lead single for his forthcoming album, Life's a Gamble, which is slated for release in July.
+In 2026, he starred in the action film Conspiracy of Thieves, directed by Randall Emmett.